Utilities for transforming raw input into safe and well-typed values and objects.

 function |

-A postprocessor for output data: after(out) . |
+A postprocessor for output data: after(out). |

-When nullable evaluates to true
+When nullable evaluates to true, make will return null when input

-is either null
+is either null or undefined.

 Depending on the type, expression might have more properties.
 For example,

-expects an options
+expects an options array.

-.
+object without the reserved property type.
 In that case, it is treated

-as {type: expr}
+as {type: expr}.

-Type | Example |
+| Type | Example |

 string |

-make(input, 'int') →make(input, {type: 'int'} ) |
+make(input, 'int') →make(input, {type: 'int'}) |

 function |

-make(input, v => [${v}]) →make(input, {type: v => [${v}]}) |
+make(input, v => [${v}])→make(input, {type: v => [${v}]}) |

 object |

-make(input, {w: 'int', h: 'int}) →make(input, {type: 'obj', props: {w: 'int', h: 'int}}) |
+make(input, {w: 'int', h: 'int})→make(input, {type: 'obj', props: {w: 'int', h: 'int}}) |

 {type: 'raw', nullable: false, before: input => input, after: out => out}